lingbend/startup/README.md

 ### Key features

-- Ability to input goals
+- Ability to input, delete, edit, and nest goals
-- Ability to nest goals
+- Ability to track daily progress towards goals
+- HTTPS login
 - Visual display of progress towards goals, accomplished goals, and streaks
-- Ability to create user account and store goal info
+- Ability to store goal and progress info
-- A feed of other users pulic goals and accomplishments
+- A feed of other users pulic goals and accomplished goals/microgoals
-- Gives mini-quests to keep you on track with goals (ai generated)
+- Integrates with ai with microgoal suggestions (to maintain motivation)
-- Ability to send reminders on mobile like duolingo does
+- Ability to send goal reminders on mobile